Sublinear Latency for Simplified Successive Cancellation Decoding of Polar Codes: Upper Bound on the Latency of SSC Decoding

-At this point, we can repeat the same procedure with each of the $O(N^{\delta_1(1-1/\mu)})$ remaining nodes at depth $\delta_1 n$.
+The same procedure is repeated with each of the $O(N^{\delta_1(1-1/\mu)})$ remaining nodes at depth $\delta_1 n$.
 Consider one of these nodes.
 After $\delta_2 n$ steps of polarization, there are a total of $N^{\delta_2}$ synthetic channels.
-By applying Lemma~\ref{lemma:unpolarized} with $\nu=3/\delta_2$, we have that $c(\delta_2) N^{\delta_2}$ of these channels have a Bhattacharyya parameter that belongs to the interval $[N^{-3}, 1-N^{-3}]$.
+By applying Lemma~\ref{lemma:unpolarized} with $\nu=3/\delta_2$, we have that at most $c(\delta_2) N^{\delta_2(1-1/\mu)}$ of these channels have a Bhattacharyya parameter that belongs to the interval $[N^{-3}, 1-N^{-3}]$.
 The Bhattacharyya parameter of the remaining synthetic channels is either smaller than $1/N^3$ or larger than $1-1/N^3$.
-Thus, by Lemma~\ref{lemma:rate01}, these remaining synthetic channels are Rate-0 or Rate-1 nodes, and they can be pruned.
+Thus, by applying Lemma~\ref{lemma:rate01} with $M=N^{\delta_1+\delta_2}$, these remaining synthetic channels are Rate-0 or Rate-1 nodes, and they can be pruned.
 The remaining number of nodes is given by